alikaganbertizlioglu/IMDB-Backend/README.md

 ## Conclusion
 This IMDb clone provides a robust platform for users to explore movies, manage their watchlist, and rate movies.
-The project demonstrates a full-stack application using Spring Boot for the backend and Angular for the frontend, showcasing essential features such as user authentication, CRUD operations, and user interaction with movies.
+The project demonstrates a full-stack application using Spring Boot for the backend and Angular for the frontend, showcasing essential features such as user authentication, CRUD operations, and user interactions.